TalaikisInc/logkitty/README.md

 ![Demo](./logkitty.gif)

-This fork is quick and dirty fix for Windows 10 + RN 0.60.5+ along with added compilation from TS to JS.
+This fork is a fix for Windows 10 + RN 0.60.5+ along with added compilation from TS to JS.
 It enables to use logkitty for RN 0.60.5 (somewhat, cause you still need to use a function below), and Windows.

 I use it by calllin this piece of code: